-Whether you are renting a piece of property or you own it, if your home is not connected to a municipal sewage system for plumbing and wastewater, you may need to look into a septic system.
+Whether you are renting a piece of property or you own it, if your home is not connected to a municipal sewage system for septic and wastewater, you may need to look into a septic system.
 Some people may be intimidated by this, but with the help of an expert, nearly anyone can build and later maintain the drainfield and other parts of their septic system with a little help and guidance.

 Are you looking for professional help with your drainfield installation?
-Liberty Plumbing and Septic are experts in this field.
+Liberty Septic and Septic are experts in this field.
 They will get the job done right for you at rates that are highly competitive.

 Understanding What A Drainfield Is

 A drainfield, also known as a leach field, is a part of the septic system that keeps wastewater out of your house, as well as flushing away human waste.
 Solids sink to the bottom while any fats will float up.